For the first time since The Three Doctors, Sue’s older brother, Gary, agreed to join us for an episode or two.

-The Terileptil leader is controlling the villagers, including one guy with a bow and arrow.
+The Terileptil leader controls the villagers, including one guy with a bow and arrow.

 Sue: At least the Zelda music is appropriate this week, that’s something, I guess.

-Sue: Stick your hands in your pockets, you might be able to hide it.
+Sue: Stick your hands in your pockets, pet, then you might be able to hide it.

 The episode concludes with the Doctor and Mace facing summary execution.